MAXIORBOY/MazeCreator/README.md

 4. You cannot move diagonally.

 ## Algorithm:
 1. Create a grid filled with paths inside of the grid and with obstacles on the grid's borders.
-Size of the grid is provided by the user. ```CreateGrid``` is responsible for this.
+Size of the grid is provided by the user. ```GridCreator``` is responsible for this.
 2. Generate an entry and exit point on borders of the grid.
 Class ```EntryExitGenerator``` is responsible for this.
 3. Create a solution path, a path which connects the entry and exit point.
 Class ```SolutionPathCreator``` is responsible for this.
 4. Add internal walls into the grid.
 Class ```InternalWallsCreator``` is responsible for this.